 - Businesses can set preferred suppliers and budget limits for travelers to ensure they stay within guidelines.
 With this level of oversight, businesses can ensure all trips are booked according to their rules.

-- Such systems track changes over time in order to identify trends or opportunities for savings.
+- Travel automation software can track changes over time in order to identify trends or opportunities for savings.
 By taking advantage of advanced analytics, businesses can optimize their operations even further by proactively managing costs associated with business travel.